zhouyongyou/BTL/README.md

 - **Referral Statistics**: View your total referrals and BNB earned from them.
 - **BSC Network**: This DApp is compatible with the BSC network only.
 - **Pool Statistics**: View the current BNB pool and the latest winner with a link to the full history on BscScan.
+- **BscScan Link**: Access the contract on BscScan using the new icon next to the contract address.

 ## How to Use